Introduction to the Mortgage Servicing Fraud Scam.

 If the borrower signs the agreement, they will soon be recycled through the process with yet more late payments and fees.
 But in the terms of the forbearance agreement, they may find they have signed away any legal protections they may have already had, including the right to sue the servicer for fraud or misrepresentation.

-In the end, if the homeowner cannot afford competent legal representation to stop this fraud, they lose their equity and in many cases, their home.
+If the homeowner cannot find or afford competent legal representation to stop this fraud, they lose their equity and in most cases, their home.
+MSFraud.org

 Mortgage Servicing Company Fraud From Foreclosure Fish